 At no time was wearing a sari a normal or accepted part of the Divine Light Mission culture.
 There is only 1 photograph in any DLM publication I have showing a (non-Indian) female follower of Prem Rawat wearing a sari and it was Joan Apter.
 I found 3 or 4 photos of Rawat's wife where she might be wearing a sari.

-"And I remember conversations with his mother on the other end of the phone and although I didn't understand Hindi, I mean it was easy to get the gist of it, that she wasn't too happy that he wasn't coming back and he was, I got the feeling you know, that he realised this was something that he wanted to do."
+"And I remember conversations with his mother on the other end of the phone and although I didn't understand Hindi, I mean it was easy to get the gist of it, that she wasn't too happy that he wasn't coming back and he was, I got the feeling you know, that he realized this was something that he wanted to do."

 Why wouldn't a 14 year old teenage boy want to stay in the West surrounded by hippies who encouraged him to do anything he might like rather than go back to a strict Indian mother?
 He was soon driving Rolls-Royces and fast sports cars, eating meat, getting drunk and stoned and within a year or so had a blonde mistress.
 These were definitely things he wanted to do.
-He was also infamous for not turning up at publicised speeches or gatherings of his followers and for his spending on cars, boats, houses and planes. and for having an ulcer at 15.
+He was also infamous for not turning up at publicised speeches or gatherings of his followers and for his spending on cars, boats, houses and planes and for having an ulcer at 15.

 Linda Pascotto